Specialist Dementia Care from Right at Home Wimbledon, Putney & Kingston

 There are common misconceptions about the outcomes for someone diagnosed with dementia.
 Many people believe that there are limited options for people with dementia and the only choice is inevitably residential care.

 However, studies have shown that quality care at home can have a real impact on stabilising the most common dementia symptoms.
 A healthy diet, suitable exercise and cognitive stimulation have all been shown to have a positive impact on dementia symptoms.
 So we work with our Clients to ensure their care plan meets all of these needs.

 Our CareGivers and Clients often visit Cannizaro Park together.
 Our aim is to provide the best possible care whilst also meeting our Clients’ personal choices and needs.

 Help with dementia from Right at Home

-Our trusted team of CareGivers help to maintain a safe home environment for all Clients.
+Our trusted team of CareGivers in Wimbledon, Putney and Kingston help to maintain a safe home environment for all Clients.
 We’ll also advise on any adaptations that will make life easier.
-We also work with Clients and their loved ones to provide:
+At Right at Home Wimbledon, Putney and Kingston, we work with Clients and their loved ones to provide: